tomsWebConsulting/twcsl/Elements Manipulate/README.md

 ### Synopsis

-Move a selector source to a selector destination with the action of append, prepend, or replace.
+Move or copy a selector source to a selector destination with the action of append, prepend, or replace.

 ### Version

-  * 0.3.1
+  * 0.4.0

 #### SS Versions

   * 7.1

-  * 7.0
+  * 7.0 ([Brine template family][2])

 #### v7.1 Fluid Engine Compatible